 We’re here to help

-If you’re struggling because of Coronavirus, the Journalists’ Charity is here for you.
-We understand that individual circumstances vary, and there’s some uncertainty about who qualifies for government support and when that support might become available.
+If you’re struggling because of the impact of Covid-19, the Journalists’ Charity is here for you.
+We understand that individual circumstances vary, and the level of government support you might be eligible for can change.
 If you’re worried about how you’re going to cope, or if you’re unsure about what to do, this guide will help you understand your options.
 If you have a question or want to talk something through, you can get in touch with us via phone, email or through social media.
 But if you’re experiencing immediate financial difficulty you can apply for assistance here.

 How to get in touch